Always Was, Always Will Be Aboriginal Land: 2020 NAIDOC Lecture

 In Fred Maynard’s inaugural address as President of the Australian Aboriginal Progressive Association at St David’s Church and Hall in Surrey Hills in 1925 he stated, “We want to be in charge of our own destiny.”

-The statements, manifestos, speeches and correspondence of the AAPA, nearly a hundred years ago, along its leadership, reflects the very same sentiment as the Uluru Statement from the Heart for genuine Aboriginal self-determination.
+The statements, manifestos, speeches and correspondence of the AAPA, nearly a hundred years ago, along with its leadership, reflects the same sentiment as the Uluru Statement from the Heart for genuine Aboriginal self-determination.

-“The sensitivities over Australian history in recent decades is more reflective of the global trend to defend fiercely-held and rising-nationalistic beliefs and constructed myths of the past,” he said.
+“The sensitivities over Australian history in recent decades is more reflective of the global trend to defend fiercely-held and rising-nationalistic beliefs and constructed myths of the past,” Maynard said.